 COVID-19 has deepened existing inequalities, hitting the poorest and most vulnerable communities the hardest.
 It has put a spotlight on economic inequalities and fragile social safety nets that leave vulnerable communities to bear the brunt of the crisis.
 Tottenham is the second-highest number for any parliamentary constituency of workers furloughed.
 Haringey has the highest furlough rate of employed residents in Central London at 28%.

 We are big believers in the power of food to bring communities together.

 So with Tottenham severely hit by Covid unemployment and food poverty, we set up a free, weekly meal hub at Highway House.

 We’ve supported Highway House homeless shelter with food for two years.
-But in June 2020 we scaled up – responding to a growing need to feed not just the homeless, but the wider neighbourhood.
-We made more meals, and expanded our team to hand them out every Thursday.
+But in June 2020 we scaled up – responding to a growing need to feed not just the homeless, but the wider neighborhood.
+We made more meals and expanded our team to hand them out every Thursday.

 Alex Fox, Edible London Facilitator

 When food demand increased above our receiving capacity, we decided to bring in our cooking partners onsite and create an experience for our community regulars.
-Jax from Island Flavours joined to cook nutritious vegan Carribean recipes.
-With the smells and the noise of cooking live, it created a buzz and excitement in the growing community and amongst our volunteers.
+Jax from Island Flavours joined to cook nutritious vegan Caribbean recipes.
+The smells and the noise of cooking life created a buzz and excitement in the growing community and amongst our volunteers.

 After this huge success, we are on the lookout for more cooking partners: our friends at Hopeville have collaborated with us and we hope for many more partners in the future.